 George Wesley Bellows began painting Dempsey and Firpo (1924) after the fight between the last few months of 1923 through the early part of 1924.
 Bellows is known to have rendered himself in the bottom left corner of the painting.

 Fans of the fight and painting note that Firpo uses his left fist instead of his right to knock out Dempsey, even though in the fight itself it was Dempsey who knocked out Firpo in the second round with a right punch to the jaw.

 Shortly after completing the painting, Bellows died of appendicitis at the age of forty-three, at the height of his artistic fame and ability.
-Dempsey and Firpo is said to hang across from the entrance of the Whitney Museum in Manhattan, New York and has held this special place since the museum’s inauguration in 1931.
+Dempsey and Firpo are said to hang across from the entrance of the Whitney Museum in Manhattan, New York, and have held this special place since the museum’s inauguration in 1931.